thfabian/tinytest/README.md

 |`CHECK_LT_[TYPE](a, b);`| `DOUBLE, FLOAT, INTEGER, UNSIGNED` | `a < b` |
 |`CHECK_LE_[TYPE](a, b);`| `DOUBLE, FLOAT, INTEGER, UNSIGNED` | `a <= b` |

+    All those macros are also available with the `_MSG` suffix to pass a custom error message.
 	Note: to compare real numbers within a tolerance, use `CLOSE_DOUBLE(a, b)`.
-If the check fails, an error message will be printed to stderr and the execution _continues_.

 * `CLOSE_DOUBLE(a, b, tol)` and `CLOSE_FLOAT(a, b, tol)`